Yasuj Airport

 Yasuj Airport (IATA: YES, ICAO: OISY) is an airport serving Yasuj, a city in the Zagros Mountains of southwestern Iran, and capital of the Kohgiluyeh and Boyer-Ahmad Province.
-The airport and the city are also known Yasouj.
+A public airport, it is operated by Iran Airports Company.

 Airlines and destinations

 Accidents

 On 18 February 2018, Iran Aseman Airlines Flight 3704 from Tehran Mehrabad International Airport to Yasuj crashed; all 65 passengers on board were presumed to be killed.
 Initial reports revealed that the aircraft collided into Mount Dena due to bad weather.
 The caused of the crash is currently under investigation.